intershop/intershop-pwa/docs/guides/customizations.md

 It will:

 - add an Angular theme configuration in `angular.json` which is used to configure your individual theme.
 This **default** theme will be used instead of the existing B2B and B2C themes.
-It is possible to configure and run multiple themes next to each other, see [Guide - Multiple Themes](./multiple-themes.md)).
+It is possible to configure and run multiple themes next to each other, see [Guide - Themes](./themes.md)).
 - add the theme-prefix as the active theme in `package.json` and replace all active themes (if `--default` is used)
 - add the theme-prefix specific file `environment.<theme-prefix>.ts` which should be used for further theme configuration
 - add initial style files for styling customization under `src/styles/themes/<theme-prefix>`